 Example: Keisha smiled brightly, and her eyes sparkled with excitement.

-• This consists of one independent clause and at least one dependent clause.
+• Complex Sentences: This consists of one independent clause and at least one dependent clause.
 They are connected by a subordinating conjunction, like because, although, if or when.

 Example: Keisha smiled brightly after spotting the rainbow in the sky.